1. Blog

 • Transactional fees

-The benefit of choosing a solar installer like Palmetto is that we factor these services into the cost of our system.
+The advantage of choosing Palmetto as your solar installer is that we factor these services into the cost of our system.
+There are no billing surprises and the process is transparent and fully accountable.
 We work on behalf of our customers to make sure their installations meet strict quality standards and that their system receives the correct permits in order to lawfully operate.

-A solar lease is a financial arrangement where the company that installs your solar panel system retains ownership, and you pay a fixed monthly amount to use any electricity the solar panels produce.
-Leasing solar also helps you lower your utility bill, and is often ideal for homeowners who are on fixed incomes and/or may not be eligible for the solar tax credit.
+A solar lease is a financial arrangement in which the company that installs your solar panel system retains ownership and you pay a fixed monthly amount to use any electricity the solar panels produce.
+Leasing solar also helps you lower your utility bill and is often ideal for homeowners who are on fixed incomes and/or may not be eligible for the solar tax credit.

-With this arrangement, you typically don’t pay any upfront costs for the residential solar installation, and your costs are just the subsequent monthly "rent."
-You'll make that monthly payment for the duration of your lease, and the solar installer is fully responsible for installation and maintenance.
+With this arrangement, you typically don’t pay any upfront costs for the residential solar installation and your costs are simply the subsequent monthly "rent."
+You'll make that monthly payment for the duration of your lease and the solar installer is fully responsible for installation and maintenance.

 To learn more about solar leases, visit our article that compares leasing vs. buying solar panels.